 - You often have to choose between specialists and saving money from an agency

 - Keeping your team small and in-house leaves little room for growth and granularity, as singular employees are forced to take on larger, more generalized roles to manage day-to-day campaigns.

-Now, that’s just a short pros and cons list, it’s hardly the full debate between the PPC Agency versus In-House struggle for dominance.
-Plus it doesn’t even have stats!
+Now, that’s just a short pros and cons list.
+It’s hardly the full debate between the PPC Agency versus In-House struggle for dominance.
+And it doesn’t even have stats!

 What kind of Google Ads PPC stats post would this be without a single percentage point to boast about?

 It’s time we get to the nitty-gritty of this bad boy.
 So let’s go!

 37 Google Ads PPC Stats To Make You Choose Agencies

 I’ll be honest upfront, we are a PPC agency after all.
 So if you were expecting us to skip on a chance to prove how hiring us is a good decision with actual numbers, you’d be wrong.